-There is a peculiar rock in South-Iceland below the beautiful Eyjafjöll mountains with a couple of elf-stories linked to it.
-And seeing that I am a great fan of elf-stories, then I want to tell you about the elves in this rock, which is called Drangurinn in Drangshlíð:
+A peculiar rock stands alone in South-Iceland below the beautiful Eyjafjöll mountains with a couple of elf-stories linked to it.
+And seeing that I am a great fan of elf-stories, then I want to tell you about the elves in this rock, which is called Drangurinn in Drangshlíð.

 But if a new farmer would f.ex. buy the farm and would, as he was used to, have his assistants stay with the cow while it was giving birth, something would inevitably go wrong, and the assistants would not be able to stay inside in the dark cowsheds due to something they saw or heard...

 There is a story of a man who had been in Skarðshlíð (above Drangshlíð) and who had been missing for days.
 He had been with the elves in the Drangurinn rock and told people that an elf woman wanted to marry him.